opf/openproject/docs/user-guide/work-packages/work-package-table-configuration/README.md

 ![highlight-priority](1566399038768.png)

 You can configure the colors for attribute highlighting in the system administration.
-Find out how to set it [here](../../../system-admin-guide/enumerations/#edit-or-remove-enumeration-value) for the color of the priority and [here](../../../system-admin-guide/manage-work-packages/work-package-status/#edit-re-order-or-remove-a-work-package-status) for the color of the status.
+Find out how to set it for the color of the priority [here](../../../system-admin-guide/enumerations/#edit-or-remove-enumeration-value) and for the color of the status [here](../../../system-admin-guide/manage-work-packages/work-package-status/#edit-re-order-or-remove-a-work-package-status).

 ## Save work package views